TheRealGeneParmesan/Book-Search-Engine-MERN/README.md

 When I enter a valid email address and create a password and click to sign up, then my account will be created and I can log into the site.

-After I input the book I am searching for in the search bar, I can click on the Save button on a book then that book's information is saved to my account
+After I input the book I am searching for in the search bar, I can click on the 'Save' button on a book and that book's information is saved to my account

 When I click on the option to see my saved books I am then presented with all of the books I saved to my account.

-When I click on the Remove button on a book, then that book is deleted from my saved books list
+When I click on the 'Remove' button on a book, then that book is deleted from my saved books list

-I can then click on the Logout button, which will log me out of the site and I will then be presented with a menu with the options Searhc for Books and Login/Signup and an input field to search for books and a submit button.
+I can then click on the 'Logout' button, which will log me out of the site and I will then be presented with a menu with the options Searhc for Books and Login/Signup and an input field to search for books and a submit button.

 ## Tests